adrianthedev/talks/wroclove-2022-09-17/slides.md

 <!--
 Dzień dobry everyone!

-I'm thrilled to be here and talk to you about the magic of Rails.
+I'm thrilled to be here.

 I'm going to talk to you today about packaging a Rails engine.
 From generation to automation.
 -->